BRINGING THE GREEN ECONOMY TO LIFE

 Sustainability Project Design & Proposal Writing: One of the greatest challenges to launching a sustainability project is finding funding.
 Most new efforts begin with few or no resources, and it is especially difficult to devote the time required for a successful launch, especially if those involved do not have sources of income.
 New ideas are not always feasible or practical and they do not automatically succeed, however good they are.
 One of the most daunting challenges faced by startups is identifying the need and a target audience.
 The funding environment is a complicated and highly competitive one, and proposals need to be written to pique the interests and satisfy the demands of funders.

-The Green Incubator: For many decades, promises of an impending Green Economy have been made, yet even in 2020, when the need for economic sustainability is greater than ever, many yearn for a return to “business-as-usual.”
+The Green Incubator: For many decades, promises have been made of an impending Green Economy yet. even today, when the need for sustainability is greater than ever, many yearn for a return to “business-as-usual.”
 The “Green New Deal” stands as a model for how a sustainable economy might look, but the details need to be filled in.
 Whether or not the GND comes to pass, the need and demand for sustainability will only grow over the coming years.
 SSRF offers advice, assistance and workspace in our Wrigley Building office for students and community members who have an idea or project they would like to design, develop and launch.
 Staff are available to discuss the ins and outs of successful project design and to work collaboratively in seeking funding (unfortunately, SSRF cannot currently provide any seed funding to support new projects).
+SSRF makes workspace spaces available to local students and community members seeking advice and support in creating and launching green projects and enterprises.
+Through contacts and collaborations with other agencies, businesses and organizations, the Green Incubator provides intellectual, technical and development assistance and contacts to foster a successful launch.
 Please contact us for more information or if you would like to discuss a startup project.